 - A. Official Name of the Board.
-The Commission adopted as the official name: Credit Union Commission. - B. Vice-Chair.
+The Commission adopted as the official name: Credit Union Commission. - A.B.
+Chair.
+The Chair of the Commission is appointed by the Governor. - B.C.
+Vice-Chair.
 The Commission Chair shall designate a member of the Commission as vice-chair.
 The vice-chair serves at the will of the Chair and performs the duties of the presiding officer in the event of an absence or disability.
+At the first meeting of each calendar year, the Commission shall elect, by a majority vote, from the Commission members a vice-chair.
+The vice-chair shall serve for a period of one year but may serve multiple one-year terms.

-C. Duties of Officers
+C.D.
+Duties of Officers